An anonymous supporter has pledged to match all new donations till we reach our target.

-Places of Welcome are set to spread across Staffordshire and Stoke.
-The Places of Welcome movement is a growing network of hospitality run by local community groups who want to make sure that everyone in their area has a place to go for a friendly face, a cup of tea and a conversation if and when they need it.
-The primary aim of the Places of Welcome network is that every neighbourhood has places where all people feel safe to belong, connect and contribute.
+Places of Welcome are set to spread across Staffordshire and Stoke-on-Trent.
+The Places of Welcome movement is a growing network of hospitality run entirely by volunteers from local community groups who want to make sure that everyone in their area has a place to go for a friendly face, a cup of tea and a conversation if and when they need it.
+The primary aim of the Places of Welcome network is that every neighbourhood has places where all people feel safe to belong, connect with others and contribute to their local community.
 We want to extend this network across Staffordshire and Stoke.

 - Place: An accessible and hospitable building, open at the same time every week.

 - People: Open to everyone regardless of their circumstances or situation, and staffed by volunteers.